The U.S. abortion rate is at the lowest level since Roe v. Wade

 The U.S. abortion rate has plunged to its lowest level since the still-controversial Roe V. Wade Supreme Court decision in 1973, according to a new report.

-A report by the Guttmacher Institute, a research group that supports legalized abortion, recorded a rate of 14.6 abortions per 1,000 women of childbearing age (15-44) in 2014 — the most recent year with data available.
+A report by the Guttmacher Institute, a research group that studies reproductive health, recorded a rate of 14.6 abortions per 1,000 women of childbearing age (15-44) in 2014 — the most recent year with data available.

 Planned Parenthood President Cecile Richards called it proof that giving women better access to contraception is paying off with fewer abortions.